nofxx/assetify/README.md

 Set a different location per file:

-    js "other", "http://lib.../other.js", to: "different/path"
+    js 'other', 'http://lib.../other.js', to: 'different/path'

 Filename will be: ./different/path/other.js
-This works for namespaces too, change "to" with "ns".
+This works for namespaces too, use `ns` instead of `to`.